MartimPinto/cub3D/README.md

 ## About
 Cub3D is an implementation of raycasting to render a 2D map in 3D.
 Raycasting is a rendering technique used to create a 3D perspective in a 2D map.
+This was a group project done with [Axel-ex](https://github.com/Axel-ex).

 ## Usage
 `git clone` this project `cd` into it.
 If your OS is macOS, simply `make`. if your running on linux, `make re OS=linux`.